CSC207-UofT/course-project-time/phase2/design_document.md

 separated the factories into interfaces `ServicesFactory` and `RepositoryFactory`, together with its implementations.
 Once again, interfaces was used to ensure that these factories are not tightly coupled with other classes.
 More explanation of the factories was done in the design patterns section.

-## Code Organization

-In phase 0, we organized our code by layers (entities, use case etc).
-However, as more functionalities are added, this way of packaging becomes confusing.
-In pull request #68 in phase 1, we repackaged our code and organized classes by a combination of layers and components.
-CLasses were mainly organized by layer, such as the view being the `consoleapp`, the data gateway in `datagateway` etc. We decided to further break down the classes in the use case layer by responsibilities.
-All use case classes are packaged under `services`, where we seperated them further to responsibilities.
-For instance, `eventcreation` is a package that contains all the classes needed to create a new event.

-With this structure, it is easy to locate classes that interact closely together, since they are responsible for the same functionality, such as creation or presentation of tasks and events.
-Moreover, when functionalities are added or changed, the changes will likely be limited to a single package.

-In phase 2, when the GUI was added in, it was easy to organize the code by having all classes and interfaces related to the GUI in the `gui` package which represents the view.
-Since we were utilizing the MVVM pattern for the frontend, we then decided to separate the classes into `view`, `viewmodel`, and a `utility` package with helper classes. `model` was left out as we were using the gateway classes directly as our `model` in the MVVM pattern.